collapsinghierarchy/noisytransferapp/README.md

 * **Index Page**: Choose if you want to send a file yourself or to request a file from someone else.
 * **Send Page**: Encrypt and send e2ee data blobs over WebSockets.
 * **Receive Page**: Prepare everything for others to send you e2ee files.
 * **WebSocket communication**: Single `/ws?appID=…` handshake, then bidirectional messaging.
-The e2ee is realized via hybrid HPKEs from [hpke-js](https://github.com/dajiaji/hpke-js), a Short Authentication String (SAS) and a commit-then-reveal protocol to protect against a savvy MitM.
+The e2ee is realized via hybrid HPKEs (PQC) from [hpke-js](https://github.com/dajiaji/hpke-js), a Short Authentication String (SAS) and a commit-then-reveal protocol to protect against a savvy MitM.
 (Documentation is ONW)

 ## Repository Structure